jwasham/docker-ghost-template/README.md

 0. Have your server's SSL certificate and key handy.
 0. Be ready to point your domain to the new location (or put an entry in your hosts file for your domain)
+0. Have an account with an email sending service (SMTP service) (Mailgun, Sendgrid, etc.).
+I'm using Mailgun, which is free for low volume.

 ## How to Use It